 - 4 Ways to Stay Mindful Whilst Working from Home

-We are also still running our DSL two day courses and updates online, so if yours is due, sign up now.
+We are also still running our DSL two day courses and updates, so if yours is due, sign up now.

 In addition, Jo worked as a West Midlands’ Adviser for a national PSHE resource, has delivered a presentation to the Sex Education Forum National Members’ Event and has created a variety of RSE resources as part of her role for Services For Education.